 Appearance and Structure

 While common mats are simply covered foam, sometimes rubber, the specialized mats used for gymnastics training and completion are more intricate.
 Gymnastics mats are made out of carefully cut foam, which are then lined with vinyl or plastic on the outside.
 The texture of the exterior cannot be too slippery, which is why vinyl is sometimes more preferable than plastic.
 The mats could be as thin as 1.5 inches or as thick as 28 inches, depending on the kind of sport the mats will be used.
 Physically demanding sports, such as fighting sports, require mats that are moderate in thickness, while those for younger athletes are made thicker.
 Foam density also depends on the purpose of the gymnastics mats.
 The density could be averagely firm, or comfortably soft.
-Sizes also vary according to usage, ranging from 4 x 8 ft. to 12 x 12 ft.
+Sizes are also vary according to usage, ranging from 4 x 8 ft. to 12 x 12 ft.

 Gymnastics Mats Review: Material Classification